vibe-io/cdk-extensions/src/glue-tables/README.md

 the stored data and store the associated metadata in the AWS Glue Data Catalog.

-For each service, projections are configured where necessary and tables constructed to patterns expected for that service.
+For each service, projections are configured where necessary and tables constructed to patterns expected for that service, including any necessary SerDe Info.

 Several default named queries are defined that aid in improving the security posture of your AWS Account.
 These default named queries have been defined for each AWS